-The School Counseling specialization offers two concentrations: (1) a 48 unit program where students earn a PPS credential upon graduation; and (2) a 63 unit program where students earn the PPS credential and take an additional year of coursework in clinical mental health counseling to be eligible for licensure as a Licensed Professional Clinical Counselor (LPCC) by the California Board of Behavioral Sciences.
-The program meets most other state's requirements as well.
+The School Counseling specialization offers two concentrations: (1) a 48 unit program where students earn a PPS credential upon graduation; and (2) a 63 unit program where students earn the PPS credential and take an additional year of coursework in clinical mental health counseling to be eligible for licensure as a Licensed Professional Clinical Counselor Intern.
 Students who opt to pursue the 63-unit PPS credential with LPCC eligibility should have an interest in working with children and adolescents with special emotional and behavioral needs in school settings.